Cumis Counsel

 Ghantous Law Corporation is a women-owned business, women-owned law firm.
 DUNS #012089013.

-Cumis counsel refers to independent counsel selected by an insured but paid for by an insurer as required by Civil Code section 2860 and San Diego Federal Credit Union v.
+While many insureds elect to retain Independent counsel at their own expense, "Cumis" counsel refers to the retention of a lawyer selected by an insured but paid for by an insurer as required by Civil Code section 2860 after the decision in San Diego Federal Credit Union v.
 Cumis Ins.
 Society, Inc. (1984) 162 Cal.App.3d 358.
-In the context of insurance coverage, an insurer is entitled to control the defense of its insured pursuant to the terms of the insurance policy.
-This means the insurance company can both appoint counsel to defend your company upon a covered lawsuit, while making the decisions relating to the litigation on your company’s behalf.
+In the context of insurance liability cases, an insurer is entitled to control the defense of its insured pursuant to the terms of the insurance policy.
+This means the insurance company can appoint counsel to defend an insured while reserving rights on the uncovered claims.
+Because the insured remains exposed to any uncovered claims, while defense counsel has an obligation to defend the insured on all claims-- whether or not covered by the policy, independent counsel assists in making sure the uncovered claims are fully considered during the defense of the case.

 The relationship between the insured, insurer, and insurer-retained defense counsel is referred to as the “tripartite relationship.”
 Because defense counsel has duties owing to both the insurance company and the insured, a conflict of interest can arise when the insurance company has reserved rights to later deny coverage or seek reimbursement for claims not covered under the policy.
-In these cases, a company may wish to retain Cumis counsel (also called independent counsel) to monitor the activities of the insurance company’s appointed defense counsel.
+In these cases, the insured may have an option to obtain Cumis counsel at the insurer's expense or retain independent counsel, at their expense, to monitor the activities of the insurance company’s appointed defense counsel.

-Making the decision to retain independent counsel in conjunction with appointed defense counsel involves the weighing of risks.
-Determining if a potential conflict exists to warrant the independent costs of counsel is also dependent on the facts and allegations of the specific case alleged against the business.
-Cumis counsel ensures that no steps are taken in the litigation to either hurt the uncovered claims of the insured or jeopardize coverage.
+Defense attorneys assigned by a carrier to defend an insured are obligated to follow the California Rules of Professional Conduct but they have two clients with potentially differing interests.
+Defense counsel cannot become involved in coverage disputes between their two clients, the carrier and the insured.
+The decision to retain independent counsel involves the weighing of risks which are dependent upon many factors.
+Determining if a potential conflict exists to warrant the costs associated with independent counsel is also dependent on the facts and allegations of the specific case.
+Independent counsel or Cumis counsel ensures that no steps are taken in the litigation of the case to hurt the best interests of the insured-- not the carrier paying defense counsel's fees.
 In some situations, where a potential conflict of interest arises, an insurer is contractually obligated to pay for independent counsel as codified under California Civil Code section 2860 which provides as follows:

 § 2860.
 Conflict of interest; duty to provide independent counsel; waiver; qualifications of independent counsel; fees; disclosure of information